Four Mesothelioma Stages

 What Are The Stages Of Mesothelioma?

-Cancer has spread to the other lung or nearby lymph nodes.
+Stage 2 has signified the spread to the other lung or nearby lymph nodes.

 During stage 3 mesothelioma, the tumors spread to nearby organs and distant lymph nodes.

-Stage 4 Mesothelioma spreads to distant sites, metastasis occurs.
+Stage 4 Mesothelioma spreads to distant sites, and metastasis occurs.

 Stage 1 Pleural Mesothelioma